eclipse/steady/kubernetes/helm/README.md

 # Vulnerability-assessment-tool Admin
-This chart contains only a single nginx-ingress subchart configured to serve vulas core components.
+This chart contains only a single nginx-ingress subchart configured to serve vulnerability assessment tool core components.
 It will however include a redis subchart to serve as a distributed caching db for nginx.
 For more information see the [nginx-ingress chart](vulnerability-assessment-tool-admin/charts/nginx-ingress)

 # Vulnerability-assessment-tool Monitoring